mikkel92/LLMs-for-LinkedIn/README.md

-## Fine-tuning LLM for writing LinkedIn posts in Your own language
+# Fine-tuning LLM for writing LinkedIn posts in Your own language

-The notebook in this Repo is an example of how to fine-tune Facebooks Llama-2-7b model, to write LinkedIn posts in Your own tone.
+The scripts in this repo enables scraping your own LinkedIn posts, analysing them, creating a dataset for fine-tuning and a notebook showcasing how to fine-tune Facebooks Llama-2-7b model, to write LinkedIn posts in Your own tone.

+I'm using Llama-2 here.
+Feel free to change it to a model of your liking.

 I have included some of my own LinkedIn posts for the training data.
 Replace these with Your own data to personalize the experience!